 The values for the meteorological conditions (see above) can also use a calculation as a source.
-In order for the correct check to be run in this case, you must select the appropriate option in the In Shutdown Conditions treat as drop-down list in the Calculations window, see Calculations window 248.
+In order for the correct check to be run in this case, you must select the appropriate option in the In Shutdown Conditions treat as drop-down list in the Calculations window, see Calculations window see Calculations window see Calculations

-External trigger check Source = External trigger External trigger is equal to 0 (The purpose of this check is to prevent an External Trigger from being accidentally checked for its LOW state, see also Shutdown condition with Source = External Trigger 212).
+External trigger check Source = External trigger External trigger is equal to 0 (The purpose of this check is to prevent an External Trigger from being accidentally checked for its LOW state, see also Shutdown condition with Source = External Trigger 219).